Singularities in positive characteristic, stratification and simplification of the singular locus: Algorithmic resolution of basic objects

 $\bullet$ \underline{Commutative diagrams of projections and permissible transformations.} This is addressed in Section \ref{eliminationmonoidal}.

 $\bullet$ \underline{Association of simple Rees algebras to non-simple Rees algebras.} For a fixed Rees algebra there may be different choices of simple Rees algebras that can be associated to it.
-In Section \ref{nonsimple} we show that all of the different choices lead to the same invariants.
+In Section \ref{nonsimple} we show that they are canonical choices, and in particular they automatically globalize.

 \